dvln/out/README.md

 ```

-You can change anything about the default output values, prefixes, flags, etc and
+You can change anything about the default output values, prefixes, flags, etc
-even adjust where the output is sent.
+and adjust where the output is sent.
 You cannot adjust the hidden built-in
-variable names used by API's and such (eg: LevelIssue), but all visible/output
+level names used by API's (unless you tweak the code, eg: LevelIssue), but
-can be adjusted.
+all client visible output can be adjusted (so if you prefer "Warning: " as
+a prefix for the Issue level that is easy to tweak.

-For the default log file output we start with an ioutil.Discard for the
+For the default log file output io.Writer this starts with an ioutil.Discard
-io.Writer which effectively means /dev/null to begin with.
-However, if you
+which effectively means send output to /dev/null even if the logging threshold
-set a log file up using provided API's (as below) then the default log file
-output will kick on and behave as follows:
+says to log.
+The default logging threshold is also set to discard data send to
+the logfile output stream.
+However, once these two items are set up (as in
+examples above and below) then this is the default config for the various
+levels for a logfile:

 ```text
    Trace level:         "[<pid>] TRACE   <date/time> <shortfile:line#:shortfunc> Trace: <msg>"